A topic from the subject of Spectroscopy in Chemistry.

 Introduction

-Spectroscopy is a powerful analytical tool that can be used to identify and quantify the presence of various compounds in a sample.
-It is based on the principle that when electromagnetic radiation interacts with matter, it can be absorbed, transmitted, or scattered.
-The wavelength of the radiation that is absorbed or scattered is characteristic of the compound that is present.
-Therefore, by measuring the wavelength of the radiation that is absorbed or scattered, it is possible to identify and quantify the presence of specific compounds in a sample.
+Spectroscopy is a powerful analytical technique used to identify and quantify various compounds in a sample.
+It leverages the interaction of electromagnetic radiation with matter; the radiation can be absorbed, transmitted, or scattered.
+The specific wavelength of absorbed or scattered radiation is characteristic of the compound present.
+Therefore, measuring these wavelengths allows for the identification and quantification of compounds within a sample.

 Basic Concepts